 } else { Write-Output "Shortcut Not Found" }

-As we now have a Powershell script file created in previous step.
-We can deploy it on End user devices using Microsoft Intune.
-Please follow below steps to deploy powershell script on end user devices.
+Now that we have a PowerShell script file created in the previous step, we can deploy it on end-user devices using Microsoft Intune.
+Please follow the steps below to deploy the PowerShell script:

-- Click on + Add and select Windows 10 and later.
+• Click on + Add and choose Windows 10 and later.

 Basics Tab